Introduction to Remote Work & Collaboration

 A lot of companies prefer an open office layout, but the majority of people report that they feel distracted and stressed in this type of environment.
 Other stats about open offices are also pretty bleak: 31% of people have “held back their true thoughts and opinions while on calls in the office because they don’t want coworkers to hear and judge them,” and 16% of people feel their “overall quality of health has declined” in open-plan offices.

-So being able from home often helps focus as well as communication—people feel empowered to speak what they think and can create a bond with their coworkers.
+So being able to work from home often helps focus as well as communication—people feel empowered to speak what they think and can create a bond with their coworkers.

 A company’s culture is made up of the values, beliefs, attitudes, and behaviors shared by a team.
 It’s how people work together towards a common goal, and often it’s the framework or guidepost an employee uses to make decisions independently.

-Here are some of the best practices that helped us created remote team culture at Miro:
+Here are some of the best practices that helped us create remote team culture at Miro:

 Create a space to outline your goals and values as a team.
 Collaborate with your colleagues to come up with your mission, vision, and core values and outline it in a shared document or on a virtual whiteboard, so everyone can revisit it and make sure their personal goals and OKRs are aligned with it.
 Set quarterly or monthly check-ins to track performance based on those values.